 Fireweed is committed to carrying out its work programs to high standards of environmental stewardship.
-We aim to prevent or mitigate as much as reasonably possible, the impacts of our operations on the environment through effective and scientifically sound operating practices while at all time complying with applicable environmental legislation.
+We aim to prevent or mitigate as much as reasonably possible, the impacts of our operations on the environment through effective and scientifically sound operating practices while at all times complying with applicable environmental legislation.

 Environmental baseline studies by Hudbay toward eventual development of a mining operation began at the Tom site in 2000 and were expanded in 2008.
 These include 12 surface water monitoring stations in the local streams, three ground water monitoring wells and a weather station.
-The project site has a Class 4 Land Use Permit and a Type B Water Licence.
+The Tom and Jason sites have a Class 4 Land Use Permit, the Tom site a Type B Water Licence, and the rest of the Property has a Class 1 Land Use Permit.
 Since the Company acquired the project, water quality results have been compliant with the current water licence.
 Much of the historic surface and other disturbances from previous work have been reclaimed.
 The Company assumed these environmental functions and costs when it fully acquired the project in 2018.